neuroidss/lab-governance/Element.md

 Purpose: Released product

 Accountabilities:
-- planning sprints with the client
+- planning sprints with the client, designers and developers
-- establishing and checking acceptance criteria
+- establishing and checking acceptance criteria of development user stories

 ### Developer